 - In another sauce pan melt the margarine on low heat and add the sugar.
 Stir until the margarine and sugar become a creamy mixture.
 Add the flaked almonds and combine well.

 - Top off the pie with the flaked almond mixture and sprinkle a little more sugar on top.
-Press down the pie crust gently with a fork to even it out.

 - Let the pie cool before serving.
 Enjoy!